caiovictorpcb/linkz-api/README.md

 bun run start
 ```

 The API will be available at `http://localhost:3000` (or your configured port).
-Use it with the Linkz App frontend to shorten and manage URLs.
+Use it with the Tools App frontend.

 ## License